oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/target_env.md

 - Variables will be injected into the model for port, host, and URL attributes
 - `lax` validation will be applied for the resulting model
 - Credentials in the model will be replaced with placeholder values, and a script to create corresponding secrets will be produced
-- Two additional Kubernetes resource files, `model.yaml` and `binding.yaml`, will be produced, with cluster and data source information derived from the model
+- Two additional Kubernetes resource files, `vz-application.yaml`, will be produced, with cluster and data source information derived from the model

 #### Generic Kubernetes target